dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 }
 ```

-## 4.3 Option 1: Acquiring Cycles via the Free Cycles Faucet (2 min)
+### 4.3 Option 1: Acquiring cycles via the free cycles faucet (2 min)

 This is option is best for people who want minimal time investment and have never used cycles faucet (faucet can be used only once).

 For the purposes of this tutorial, you can acquire free cycles for your `Hello` dapp from the cycles faucet.
-Follow the instructions here: [Claim your free cycles](cycles-faucet.xml).
+Follow the instructions here: [Claim your free cycles](cycles-faucet).

-### 4.3.1 Check your cycles balance (Terminal B)
+#### 4.3.1 Check your cycles balance (Terminal B)

 Now that you have used the cycles faucet, you can check your cycles balance: